moseskamau338/devportal/API catalog.md

 ### New Recon APIs
 These APIs are meant to be short and light to distribute the load throughout the app and use less of the UI store.

+All data tables will have the sort and search filters as default

 #### Dashboard
 1. Check whether the authenticated user is a guest? `GET`
 2. Company survey for first time users: